1 in 4 children are living in a

 According to the Economic Policy Institute, in 2019, teachers spent an average of $459 out of pocket to supply their classrooms.
 Of those teachers, 9 out of 10 were not reimbursed.
 That’s why Feed the Children operates five Teacher Stores around the country, providing free books, school supplies, and other classroom necessities to teachers in Title I schools.
 They are located in:

-In fiscal year 2019, our Teacher Stores benefited a potential 809,000 students across 458 school districts by hosting more than 24,000 teacher visits and providing them with approximately $4.7 million in teaching supplies as well as books valued at $7.6 million.
+In fiscal year 2020, our Teacher Stores benefited a potential 574,000 students across 355 school districts by helping more than 17,000 teachers and providing them with approximately $3.7 million in teaching supplies as well as books valued at $7 million.

-In 2019, Feed the Children Teacher Stores expanded to add food pantries in all five locations.
+The Feed the Children Teacher Stores also offer food pantries in all four locations.
 The food pantries provide healthy snack options for teachers to hand out to their students in class.
 Snacks provided include assorted nuts, dried fruit, and health bars.
 Teachers can use the food as an afternoon snack for students in class, an after-school snack for when kids go home, and as a nutritious classroom boost before giving a test.